Before you start the practical driving ability part of your test, you'll have an eyesight check and be asked

 The examiner's supervisor may come along as well.
 They will be watching the examiner's performance, not yours.
 The supervisor won't have any say in how you're tested or in your result.

-Your test might be cancelled and you could lose your fee if you don't let the examiner's supervisor go with you.
+Your test may be cancelled and you could lose your fee if you don't let the examiner's supervisor go with you.